francistheodorecatte/hassos-addons/x10mqtt/DOCS.md

 When using a CM11 interface, the addon also monitors for X10 changes that occur outside of Home Assistant (e.g. the use of X10 remote controls) and updates the status in Home Assistant.

-ON, OFF, and DIM commands are supported.
+ON, OFF, and DIM commands (DIM being slightly broken!) are supported.
 Support for RCS bidrectional thermostat protocol TBD.

 ## Configuration